sylvaticus/juliatutorial/language-core/metaprogramming.md

 ## Macros

 The possibility to represent code into expressions is at the heart of the usage of macros.
 Macros in Julia take one or more input expressions and return a modified expressions \(at parse time\).
-This contrast with normal functions that, at runtime, take the input values \(arguments\) and return a computed value.
+This contrasts with normal functions that, at runtime, take the input values \(arguments\) and return a computed value.

 **Macro definition**